nastazya/Dynamic-headers-and-basic-EDA/README.md

 **1) Copy to local repository:**
 - analyse.py
+- wdbc.data to test histograms for the grouped data
 - test_noheader.txt and header_5.txt to test adding the header from a file
 - add any data file you want to test